viaside/VIATECH-ASP.NET/README.md

 # VIATECH-ASP.NET
 🐜
-    A site that contains information about me and my projects.
+    A web-site that contains information about me and my projects.
     You can edit the information using the Admin page.
 The site is connected to the database.
     There is feedback, the data is entered from the form into the database.
     And wpf applications for handling feedback messages.